 From 2007-10 Ian chaired the Parliamentary and Scientific Committee, the oldest all Party committee which includes the Parliamentary Engineering Group.
 He was co-chair of the Parliamentary Space Committee and in 2009 he chaired the European Inter-Parliamentary Space Conference.
 He was also an officer of several other all-party Parliamentary committees, including the Office of Science & Technology, the Information Society Alliance (EURIM), PITCOM (Information Technology Committee).
 He was Chairman of the Conservative Policy Task Force on Science, Technology, Engineering and Mathematics 2005-2009.
 He was an external member of the Parliamentary committee which issued a report on e-Invoicing in April 2014.

 Ian is a Trustee of Lunar Mission One which is planning a science led exploration of the Moon with wide public engagement.
 He also chairs the Steering Group of the National Space Academy.
 He has been an advisor to the European Space Agency’s Integrated Applications programme and one of the former ESA DG's strategy advisors.
-He now advises Inmarsat on its UKSA/ODA social & humanitarian projects.
+He now sits on the Strategic Advisory Board of Inmarsat for its UKSA/ODA social & humanitarian projects.

 Ian is an Advisor to the Dolma Development Fund which works mainly in Nepal with local entrepreneurs to alleviate poverty by supporting sustainable businesses, jobs and education.
 He was a founding trustee of the bio-science educational charity Centre of the Cell until it was transferred to Queen Mary University of London (July 2014).
 He was an officer of the Parliamentary Group on Corporate Social Responsibility.